About Uluru (Ayers Rock)

 In 1985, after more than 35 years of campaigning, Anangu were recognised as the traditional owners of the park and were handed the deeds to their homelands.
 This is known and referred to today as Handback.

 Who owns Uluru and Kata Tjuta?

 Anangu own Uluru and Kata Tjuta and lease the land to the Australian Government.
 Parks Australia and Anangu work together as partners, jointly managing the national park using a mix of modern science and traditional knowledge.

-The UNESCO World Heritage site of Uluru is an unmistakable symbol of the Australian outback and is one of the top destinations for travellers to Australia.
-Standing 348 metres tall, Uluru is surrounded by waterholes, springs, caves and fascinating rock formations as well as ancient Aboriginal rock paintings.
+This is a UNESCO World Heritage site.
+Uluru is an unmistakable symbol of the Australian outback and is one of the top destinations for travellers to Australia.